-Choosing between a laundry sink vs laundry trough sounds simple until you are planning the room and trying to work out what will handle the mess, fit the space and still feel practical once real life kicks in.
+Choosing between a laundry sink vs laundry trough sounds simple until you are planning the room and trying to work out what will actually handle the mess, fit the space and still feel good to use once real life starts happening.
+This guide breaks down the practical difference so you can choose the setup that suits your home properly.

 Some laundries only need a compact sink for hand-washing, filling buckets and the odd rinse-off job.
 Others need a deeper, harder-working trough that can deal with muddy runners, school uniforms, pet gear, cleaning cloths and bulky bedding without splashing everywhere.